 Dr. Kirsi Tirri is a full Professor of Education at the Faculty of Educational Sciences at the University of Helsinki and a visiting Professor at St. John's University, New York, USA.
-Tirri has been the President of ECHA (European Council for High Ability) for the years 2008-2012 and the President of the SIG International Studies at AERA (American Educational Research Association) for the years 2010-2013.
+Professor Tirri has been the President of ECHA (European Council for High Ability) for the years 2008-2012 and the President of the SIG International Studies at AERA (American Educational Research Association) for the years 2010-2013.
 She served as a President of the Finnish Academy of Science and Letters for the years 2016-2017.
 She was Research Director at the Helsinki Collegium for Advanced Studies for the years 2017-2019.

 Dr. Elina Kuusisto is a Docent of Education at the Faculty of Educational Sciences, the University of Helsinki, Finland.
 Her academic writings deal with: moral and religious education, more specifically:

 Dr. Khalil Gholami currently is an Associate Professor at the Department of Education, University of Kurdistan, and a Docent at the Faculty of Educational Sciences, University of Helsinki.
 He conducts research on teaching and teacher education and currently he is working on teachers professional identity and agency.
 His ongoing article is about "construction and deconstruction of student teacher's identity".
 In addition, he is a pedagogical expert in higher education; his recent project on land use planning of higher education institutions in the province of Kurdistan aims at developing a road map for higher education in this province.

 Source of funding: sabbatical grant, University of Kurdistan